-Researching the programme you are applying to
+Research the programme you are applying to

-Part of doing post-graduate research (especially in a Ph.D) is proving that you understand the field you are entering; and there are ways for you to prove how familiar you are with the scholars who work in that area.
+Part of doing post-graduate research (especially in a PhD) is proving that you understand the field you are entering; In your personal statement, you can prove how familiar you are with the scholars who work in that area.

-Avoiding useless clichés, junk, and too many details
+Avoid clichés, junk, and too many details

 How do you keep the reader engaged while they go through your letter?
 Your personal statement is an opportunity to express yourself, but wasting the admission committee’s time is considered a capital sin.